badd-labs/badd-labs/lab4.3/README.md

 normal workflow of an escrow service (e.g., deposit and final payment) and the dispute resolution (i.e., returning payment to the buyer).

-Create 3 accounts and Mine few Ethers in to all the accounts.
+Create 3 accounts and mine few Ethers in to all the accounts.
 Refer Lab 1 for more details.

 In this lab, you will create a contract for Escrow Service given the System Design for the contract and call the functions.
 Refer [[link](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab4.1/README_solc.md)] to know more about how to deploy simple contract and call its functions.

 ## Escrow Service and Contract understanding

 An escrow protocol is a three-party protocol among a buyer, a seller and an explicit escrow service.
 At the beginning of the transaction, the buyer makes a security deposit to the escrow service.
-This is done by the buyer sending a transaction to an address on which the escrow smartcontract runs.
+This is done by the buyer sending a transaction to an address on which the escrow smart contract runs.
 After the transaction, if both seller and buyer agree, the escrow smart contract will make the payment to the seller.
 If there is a dispute, meaning either seller or buyer disagrees, the smart contract will withhold the payment from sending to the seller.

 In this lab, we model the Escrow service flow as below:
 1. The buyer makes a security deposit to Escrow service (a smart contract running on the Blockchain)